 How long does it take to form an LLC or corporation in Wisconsin?

 Business formation turnaround times vary considerably from state to state.
-Wisconsin takes approximately 5 business days to process most formation paperwork.
-If you need a quicker turnaround, the state offers expediting for $25.
+Wisconsin takes approximately one business day to file online submissions and five business days for paper filings.
+If you need a quicker turnaround for a paper filing, the state offers expediting for $25.

 How many small businesses are there in Wisconsin today?